alexanian/socratic-form-microscopy/_posts/2017-12-10-book-review-the-managed-heart.md

 Content warning: reading this book left me in a low state of existential panic and unable to respond appropriately to other people's emotions for about a week.
 You have been warned.
 </p>

 If you've followed my blog for any amount of time, you probably know that I'm a big fan of the sociologist and feminist scholar Professor Arlie Russell Hochschild.
-Previously I have reviewed her books "<a href="https://socratic-form-microscopy.com/2017/05/20/book-review-sitol/">Strangers in Their Own Land</a>" and "<a href="https://socratic-form-microscopy.com/2017/09/17/book-review-the-second-shift/">The Second Shift</a>".
-I've also published <a href="https://socratic-form-microscopy.com/2017/10/29/housework/">a practical guide to sharing housework</a>, inspired by reading "The Second Shift".
+Previously I have reviewed her books "<a href="{{ site.baseurl }}/2017/05/20/book-review-sitol/">Strangers in Their Own Land</a>" and "<a href="{{ site.baseurl }}/2017/09/17/book-review-the-second-shift/">The Second Shift</a>".
+I've also published <a href="{{ site.baseurl }}/2017/10/29/housework/">a practical guide to sharing housework</a>, inspired by reading "The Second Shift".
 Today I'm going to review <a href="https://www.ucpress.edu/book.php?isbn=9780520272941">The Managed Heart</a> the book that first brought Professor Hochschild to mainstream attention.

 But before I begin the review, I'd like to talk about words.